An alphabetical listing

 Dean of Students Office

-The staff in the Office of the Dean of Students is responsible for overall coordination of services to students, including counseling, alcohol and drug education, residential life, campus activities, health services, multicultural programs, and Campus safety.
+The staff in the Office of the Dean of Students is responsible for overall coordination of services to students, including counseling, residential life, campus activities, health services, multicultural programs, and Campus safety.
 Because campus life outside the classroom is their particular responsibility, they are pleased to talk to students, and also to parents when they have questions regarding the College environment and student life.
 The Dean's responsibilities also include emergency response and assistance with personal matters - available 24 hours a day by calling 507-933-8888.
 The Office of the Dean of Students is located in the Jackson Campus Center.

 Dining Service – Evelyn Young Dining Room